Upcoming Deadlines:

 Learners do not need to submit any standardized test scores to register for PLC courses.

-Once I have qualified for a PLC course, where can I complete my enrollment?
+Once I have qualified for a PLC course, where can I complete my registration?

 If you have previously submitted our online registration form and qualified for a PLC course, you can log into the PLC Community site to enroll.
 An account was created for you at the time of registration.
-Your username for this site is your email address.
+Your username for this site is the email address you used to register.
 You can reset your password at any time by following the “Forgot Your Password?” link on the login page.

-Can I enroll in more than one PLC course at a time?
+Can I register for more than one PLC course at a time?

 How long do I have to complete the PLC?